Algue-Rythme/Simplex-Tableau/README.md

 I could solve it by one of the following to solutions :

-+ Keep artificials variables during phase 2.
++ Keep artificial variables during phase 2.
 It's ugly and lead to bad performances, but easy to code.
-+ Replace artificials variable in basis by other variables (we know that a such variable exists) because we're on a degenerate solution.
++ Replace artificial variables in basis by other variables (we know that a such variable exists) because we're on a degenerate solution.
 It's the best solution but I didn't implemented it.